deceitandjustice/deceitandjustice/README.md

 ☔• ***i lwk fw anyone who likes forsaken, dw , hsr , crk/crob,,, if you like these games too PLEASE dont be afraid ro say hi!! i would actually love to chat w u !!!!!!***

-☔• ***i suck at github rentry anything similar so these look cringe af 🥀 uh also er. i love two time theyre so fkn stupid and i love casto🍚***
+☔• ***i suck at github rentry anything similar so these look cringe af 🥀 uh also er. i love two time and casto🍚 wow wow woww***

 💟• ***maybe we were destined to be goofs together, who knows ? ^u^***